 Depending how many agents your agency has, a lot of questions could come in at the same time around payday.
 That’s why having your agents, policies, and commission data within the same system is vitally important.
 With everything tied together, following the trail of activity is much easier to be able to answer agents’ questions quickly and accurately.

-Using Commission Data to Make Business Decisions
+Use Commission Data to Make Better Business Decisions

 Lastly, the agency looks to the commission manager and/or analyst for financial information to help them make business decisions, like: